-IBS symptoms can be very annoying and persistent.
+IBS symptoms can be annoying and persistent.
 But it does not have to be expensive or complicated to find relief.
-In fact, some of the most effective ways to feel better are either free or inexpensive.
-In this post, the main strategy to improve IBS symptoms is completely free.
-It’s repeated at the end of the post.
+In fact, some effective ways to feel better are either free or inexpensive.
+In this post, the main strategy to lessen IBS symptoms is completely free.

 IBS symptoms—5 simple tips

 IBS symptoms include inflammation, bloating, constipation and pain.
-People with IBS often have bacterial imbalances in their gut so consuming probiotics can bring relief.
-This is because probiotics help balance the digestive system and calm an upset stomach.
+IBS is often connected to bacterial imbalances in the gut, therefore consuming probiotics can work well.
+Many studies have shown that probiotics help balance the digestive tract and calm an upset stomach.

-Fermented foods and probiotic supplements work well for most people.
-Many specialists recommend a probiotic supplement containing a wide range of bacteria as the body loves diversity.
-A good supplement can sometimes quickly ease symptoms of IBS.
+Fermented foods and probiotic supplements are well tolerated by most people.
+Many specialists recommend taking a probiotic supplement containing a wide range of bacteria as the gut loves diversity.
+A good supplement can sometimes quickly ease IBS symptoms.

-Try consuming fermented food daily.
-Fermented vegetables, kefir, natto, and similar foods are all good.
-However, start slow to give the stomach time to adjust.
+Fermented food can be consumed daily.
+Good choices are fermented vegetables, kefir, natto, and homemade yogurt.
+Start slow to give the stomach time to adjust.
 In the case of probiotic supplements, use it for about two months before evaluating the result.
 The supplement should be taken with food when the gut’s acidity level is lower.
-This increases the survival rate of the probiotic bacteria.
-Some people might get harmless side effects.
-But if they bother you, try lower the dose by dissolving a capsule in a glass of water or juice and drink slowly during the day.
+This increases the bacteria survival rate.
+In case of mild side effects, try to lower the dose.
+For example, a capsule can be dissolved in a glass of water or juice.
+Drink this slowly during the day.

 2. Stress management